 - Energy Efficiency of Green Alternatives to Concrete

 As you likely know, the Hemp plant has many uses – and they’re all fairly funky in one way or another.
 It’s a totally renewable resource that gets a lot of bad press for no good reason, yet you may not know that one of its main uses is in construction.

 HempCrete is created by processing the woody inner fibers of the hemp plant.

 By mixing these fibers with lime, a material is created that is similar in both strength and structure to concrete.

 However, one characteristic that makes HempCrete a truly excellent alternative building material is its ultra-lightweight properties.

-This is also makes it drastically simpler to transport, and reduces the cost of running that transportation.
+This also makes it drastically simpler to transport and reduces the cost of running that transportation.

 The reason it makes our Green List is the fact that the hemp plant grows naturally, and fast as well.
 For all of these factors, HempCrete is one of the best Green Building materials out there.